xdwong/xdwong.github.io/_pages/team.md

 ### Student and visiting scholar supervision

-* Feiteng Huang, PhD student at University of Houston, 2022-present
-* Xiaolin Yang, PhD student at University of Houston, 2022-present
 * Yanan Zhang, PhD student at Shanghai Jiaotong University, 2022-present
 * Xudong Wang, PhD student at Tianjin University, 2022-present
 * Ting Hou, PhD student at University of Science and Technology of China, 2021-present